ViRT1ST/BeDownloader/README.md

 ## Features
 - Downloads list of urls (projects and moodboards supported).
-- Downloads full-size original images if it avialiable.
+- Downloads full-size original images if it available.
-- Writes information about project into image metadata (only for JPEG files).
+- Writes information about project into metadata (only for JPEG files).
 - Portable app, don't need installation.

 ## Usage
 - Download portable app and run it.
 - Or download repository, install all dependencies, then run 'npm start' (for JS developers).

 ## Screenshot
 ![screenshot](screenshots/main.png)